Fincer/openra-tibsunra2/Readme.md

 **NOTE:** As the development of OpenRA & Red Alert 2 continues, this script will likely become unusable some day.

+**NOTE 2:** As APT package manager updates have been dropped from some old Ubuntu based operating systems (such as 14.10), not all required packages to compile OpenRA may be available via internet anymore.

 **Installation instructions**
 --------------